Sheky1/hospital-project-frontend/README.md

-# RAF SI - BOLNICA - FRONTEND
+# RAF Software Engineering - Hospital - FRONTEND

+A large project made in React at the teamlead position for frontend, for an university course "Software Engineering".
+The project was done in 4 months, with a team of 5 people.
+It was done in React, accoring to the project specification, and deployed with [Docker}(https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).

 ## Available Scripts